 Baltimore residents draw attention to gun violence prevention efforts

-The juveniles were injured in the 900 block of South Marlyn Avenue in Essex, according to authorities.
+The juveniles were injured following a verbal dispute in the 900 block of South Marlyn Avenue in Essex, according to authorities.

-Video footage obtained by WJZ shows that part of the crime scene was next to one of two schools on that block.
+The dispute took place in front of Sandalwood Elementary School, police said.

 Investigators announced on Saturday that charges were pending following the shooting and that detectives were not looking for any suspects.